 - Are any steps missing or unclear in the instructions or expectations?

 - In online environments, were the needed resources and instructions where the student was expected to use them?
 For example, were instructions near the spot where they turn in the work?

-In higher education, often the attitude is that the student should “come and get it” and it’s their responsibility whether they are successful or not.
-Yet, one could take the teaching perspective.
-One could try to understand where the other person is coming from.
-One could try to consider the novice perspective vs. the expert perspective.
+In higher education, the attitude is often that the student should “come and get it” and that it’s their responsibility whether they are successful or not.
+Instead of assuming that students are equipped to succeed, we as teachers should take the teaching perspective.
+We should try to understand where the other person is coming from.
+We should try to consider the novice perspective vs. the expert perspective.

 - What do you think?
 Is there a limit to this concept?

 - What does it take for someone to be able to see another’s perspective?

 - Should the teacher/leader take all the responsibility for failure?
 Where does this break down?